 Generally speaking, “effective representation” means that one person’s vote should be of similar weight to another person’s vote.
 When applied to wards, the term suggests that wards should be of similar population size.
 In practice, achieving effective representation for ward boundary reviews involves balancing several components:

-What does the consultation process look like?
+What did the consultation process look like?

-Who is leading the review?
+Who led the review?

 The consultant team consists of: